pragmalingu/pragmalingu/docs/benchmarks/data-comparisson.md

  10. Alec Grimison, Comp Serv, Uris Hall (parallel lang)
 ```

-**Relevance assesments:**<br />In `qrels.text` query ID is followed by doc-ID followed by 0 int and 0.0 float, every doc has it's own row.
+**Relevance assessments:**<br />In `qrels.text` query ID is followed by doc-ID followed by 0 int and 0.0 float, every doc has it's own row.
 Could be used as trainable vectors.

 *Example:*
 ```